 I decided to switch my major from business management to computer programming because I realized that I wanted to play a role in helping organizations prepare for a more technology-driven future.
 I also knew that the demand for information technology professionals was growing fast, especially in the software and web development fields.

-In fact, according to the Bureau of Labor Statistics, employment for web development professionals is expected to grow by as much as 15 percent over the 2016-2026 period, adding 24,400 new jobs.
+In fact, according to the Bureau of Labor Statistics, employment for web development professionals is expected to grow by as much as 15 percent over the 2016-2026 period.1 This will add 24,400 new jobs to the market.
 Much of this growth will be driven by the expansion of e-commerce and mobile technology.

 Web and applications developers are the creative minds behind many of the tools and programs we rely on today.
 Think about your online student portal, your computer’s word processing system, or even your mobile banking app – all of these tools, which are vital for business, education, communication and entertainment, were created by developers.